Pottawattamie Promise is an Iowa West Foundation initiative designed to:

 - Better prepare high school students for post-secondary education

-- Eliminate financial and other barriers to access with full-ride scholarships and support services
+- Eliminate financial and other barriers to access with tuition scholarships and support services

 - Support and counsel students to pursue a college degree and/or to complete a certificate program